21 April 2008

 Some 7 1/2 minutes into that conversation, Madeleine says that it’s her first time jumping into the Bay.
 It’s the first time for Scottie, too.
 He offers her more coffee, reaches for her cup, and touches her hand instead.
 They have an instant of recognition — interrupted by the ringing of the phone.

 Although Scottie has previously agreed to help Madeleine, and although he’s previously acted like he’s in love with her, I think this moment is the decisive one in which he first consciously knows that he loves her and that solving her problem and protecting her is the most important thing in his life.
 He commits — totally.
-Read the rest of this entry »
+Continue reading

-Posted in Alfred Hitchcock, Screenwriting | Leave a Comment »
+Posted in Alfred Hitchcock, Screenwriting | Leave a comment

-The Classic about Ways And Instances
+Daodejing — The Classic About Ways and Instances

-(Translated, with comments, by William P. Coleman)
+Translated by William P. Coleman

 If holiness disappears and wisdom is thrown away,

-people benefit a hundred ways.
+then people benefit a hundred ways.

 If benevolence disappears and righteousness is thrown away,

-people return to filial gentleness.
+then people return to filial gentleness.

 If cleverness disappears and profit is thrown away,

-there are no thieves stealing.
+then there are no thieves stealing.

-for this reason, let there be a place where they can live:
+For this reason, let there be a place where they can live:

 Present yourself plainly;